Banda Deul: Banda Deul

 There is a temple at Banda, which is described by the Archaeological Survey of India as a rekha deul of triratha variety in sandstone.
-The temple is richly decorated, the themes being creepers, scroll work and stylised chaitya window.The temple is datable to c.
-11th century AD.
+The temple is richly decorated, the themes being creepers, scroll work and stylised chaitya window.
+The temple is datable to c.
+11th century CE.

 In 1872, the archaeologist J.D.Beglar came across this temple, then covered with deep vegetation in a forest.
 The area around the deul was cleared and it started attracting attention.
 It is not clear whether it was a Hindu or a Jain temple.
 The ground plan is star shpaed.
 Internally the cella is square with a rectangular Mukhamandapa.
 The temple consists of a single cell and it once had a mandapa.

 The temple had a mandapa which has largely collapsed, However, eight pillars are still there supporting the cross beams.
 The temple has a water outlet with a makara (crocodile) head.

 According to the List of Monuments of National Importance in West Bengal the old temple at Banda is an ASI listed monument.